Best Free DVD Decoders for Windows XP/8/10/11: Fix DVD Playback Errors

 - No longer officially supported or distributed.

-Use a Free Media Player to Play DVD with No Codecs Needed
+Use a Media Player with Built-in DVD Decoding

 If you find troubleshooting Windows Media Player errors too tedious, the easiest workaround is to switch to a media player that comes with its own internal decoding libraries.
 These programs ignore the system's missing licenses and play discs immediately.